-The data can be published in scientific literature, shared by emailing it to us, or by connecting with a data repository such as ChEMBL.
+The data can be published in scientific literature, shared by emailing it to us, or by uploading the data to an open access site such as ChEMBL or PubChem.

 Do I need to include SGC-UNC scientists on any publications that arise from use of the KCGS?